Quest for Wisdom Foundation (QFWF) stimulates the Intercultural Art of Living in a Globalized World!

 Dealing with differences

-The QFWF wants to tilt the debate
+The QFWF wants to play a role in tilting the debate

-That strange other can be the foreigner, the outcast, the fringe figure, the refugee…
+That strange other can be the foreigner, the outcast, the fringe figure, the refugee and sometimes ourselves …

-Inter- and transcultural connections
+Creating inter- and transcultural connections

 Cultural ANBI status